 Autism Spectrum Disorder (ASD) is a complex neurobiological disorder characterized by difficulty communicating verbally and relating socially to others, alongside a need to engage in repetitive behaviors or language.
 Early symptoms often noted by parents include delayed speech, restricted interests, not responding to his or her name, and avoiding eye contact.
 No two people with ASD will have the same symptoms.
 They might be easy to see in one person, and virtually invisible in another.

-Take the self-test below to find out whether your child’s symptoms resemble those of children diagnosed with autism.
+Take the self-test below to find out whether your child’s symptoms resemble those of children diagnosed with autism spectrum disorder.
 A high score suggests a visit to a trained healthcare professional for diagnosis.